-- 389. The Coalition recommends the revision of the LRA to enable a union or employer to apply to the Ontario Labour Relations Board combine bargaining units represented by the same union.
+389. The Coalition recommends the revision of the LRA to enable a union or employer to apply to the Ontario Labour Relations Board combine bargaining units represented by the same union.
 As the Labour Board has held, such a provision provides the means of enhancing administrative efficiency and convenience, lateral mobility, a common framework of employment conditions and the promotion of industrial stability".
-Given that women are often in smaller workplaces, such a provision will enhance their ability to unionize and have an effective collective bargaining structure. - 390.
-This recommendation is consistent with the OLRB's current approach to designate larger bargaining units pursuant to Public Service Labour Relations Transition Act, 1997.

-v.
+148 Given that women are often in smaller v.
 Coverage of Non Traditional Workers